A highlight of any visit to Toulon is a spectacular ride on the téléphérique (cable car) up Mont Faron, the mighty limestone crag dominating the city.

 And it opened up a second front alongside Operation Overlord, the Normandy offensive, catching the Germans in a pincer movement.
 It was the beginning of the end of the Nazi occupation of Europe.

-Announced by a famous radio code message from London, "le chasseur est affamé" ("the hunter is famished"), nearly 350,000 soldiers plus hundreds of ships and aerial bombers descended suddenly on the coast.
+Announced by a famous radio code message from London, "le chasseur est affamé" ("the hunter is famished"), nearly 350,000 soldiers plus hundreds of ships and aerial bombers descended suddenly on the coast of Provence.
 It must have been a fantastically inspiring sight.

-Dotted around the fort are military vehicles including a Sherman tank, pictured above with the fort in the background, and its terrace affords some of the best views across the surrounding hills, pictured with vintage anti-aircraft gun in the foreground.
+Dotted around the fort are military vehicles including a Sherman tank, pictured above with the fort in the background.
+Its terrace also affords some of the best views across the surrounding hills, pictured with a vintage anti-aircraft gun in the foreground.

-The entire visit of the Mémorial du débarquement en Provence should take a maximum of one hour.
 Note that the museum is closed for lunch from 1.00-2.00pm and all day Mondays outside July and August.
-Tel: (+33) 4 94 88 08 09
+Tel: (+33) 4 94 88 08 09.
+Following the restoration work, it now has wheelchair access.

 The other main sight on Mont Favon is a fauverie, or zoo, which you reach along an rough track, passing on the way a simple little chapel housed in a former powder magazine and dedicated to those who gave their lives during the war.
 The zoo is about 20 minutes from the upper cable car station.